Liphos/ScreenRecorder/README.md

 | `-v, --verbose` | Enable verbose output for debugging | Disabled |

 ### Screen Recording Settings
+The screen recording offer different possible format: PNG, JPG and WEBP.
+PNG is a lossless compression unlike the others.
+In order of speed, JPG is the faster, png is 10 slower and webp 40 slower.
 | Parameter | Description | Range | Default |
 |-----------|-------------|-------|---------|
 | `--n-processes` | Number of parallel processes for saving screenshots.
 Increase for higher compression rates. | ≥1 | `2` |